I fancied a new challenge.

 ⛴ 2008 👪︎ 551 🏠︎ 252

-My very first Hebride – although I didn’t really know it at the time.
-We crossed the ‘Bridge over the Atlantic’ to the ‘House of Trousers’ (Tigh an Truish) pub, then went to explore this Slate Island.
-I regret not making it over to Easdale for their World Stone Skimming Championshiops, but another time…
+My very first Hebridean island – although I didn’t really know it at the time.
+We crossed the ‘Bridge over the Atlantic’ to the Tigh an Truish pub (and very unusual gift shop!), then went to explore this Slate Island.
+I regret not making it over to Easdale for their stone skimming tournament, but another time…

 Skye An t-Eilean Sgitheanach